 3D object scene layers can be used to represent and visualize 3D objects, such as textured or untextured buildings that are modeled in 3D.
 From ArcGIS Pro, you can create a 3D object scene layer from multipatch data published directly to ArcGIS Enterprise either as a web scene layer with an associated feature layer or from an SLPK.
 See 3D object scene layer in the ArcGIS Pro help for more information on this type of layer.

 Building scene layers allow you to visualize complex digital models of buildings and interact with all the components of the building.
-With building scene layers, you can explore a building's composition, properties, and location of structures within a building digital model.
+With building scene layers, you can explore a building's composition, properties, and location of structures in a building digital model.
 Building scene layers allow you to query and isolate discipline layers—such as structural or architectural—or categories, such as walls or roofs.
-They are used widely for engineering, architecture, surveying, and construction purposes.
+They are used for engineering, architecture, surveying, and construction purposes.
 See Maintain and work with a building scene layer in the ArcGIS Pro help for an explanation of the multiple ways you can implement, use, and manage building scene layers.
 You can publish a building scene layer from ArcGIS Pro 2.3 or later as an SLPK.
 Beginning with ArcGIS Pro 2.6 and ArcGIS Enterprise 10.8.1, you can also publish a building scene layer with an associated feature layer.

 Integrated mesh data is typically captured by an automated process for constructing 3D objects from large sets of overlapping imagery.
 The result integrates the original input image information as a textured mesh using a triangular interlaced structure.
 An integrated mesh includes elevation information and can represent built and natural 3D features, such as building walls, trees, valleys, and cliffs, with realistic textures.
-Integrated mesh scene layers are generally created for citywide 3D mapping and can be created using Drone2Map for ArcGIS and ArcGIS Pro 2.2 and later releases, which can then be shared to an ArcGIS Enterprise 10.5 or later release portal as an SLPK.
+Integrated mesh scene layers are generally created for citywide 3D mapping and can be created using ArcGIS Drone2Map and ArcGIS Pro 2.2 or later, which can then be shared to an ArcGIS Enterprise 10.5 or later portal as an SLPK.
 See Integrated mesh scene layer in the ArcGIS Pro help for more information on this type of layer.